Skip to main content

 Outline specific achievements and impact of the nominee since their last Good Service Award.
 Examples could include how they’ve: helped grow membership, raised funds, managed large projects or rebuilt their headquarters, etc. Please quote specific figures where possible.

-Since Craig became the Lead Volunteer, 3rd Anytown has grown from strength to strength, raised over £200,000 to improve and extend the headquarters and raised separate funds to ensure two Explorer Scouts from this Group could attend the last World Jamboree.
+Since Charlie became the Lead Volunteer, 3rd Anytown has grown from strength to strength, raised over £200,000 to improve and extend the headquarters and raised separate funds to ensure two Explorer Scouts from this Group could attend the last World Jamboree.

 4. Level of service